robgjansen/onionperf/README.md

 how to read Torperf's measurements results can be found at: https://metrics.torproject.org/collector.html#torperf.

-The daily generated `json` and `tpf` files are placed in the twistd docroot and are available through the web interface at the configured port (`localhost:8081` by default) or on the local filesystem in the `onionperf-data/twistd/docroot` directory.
+The daily generated `json` and `tpf` files are placed in the web docroot and are available through the local filesystem in the `onionperf-data/htdocs` directory.
+These files can be shared via a web server such as Apache or nginx.

 Once the analysis is complete, OnionPerf will rotate all log files; each log file is moved to a `log_rotate` subdirectory and renamed to include a timestamp.
 Each